June 26 (Reuters) - For decades, bankruptcies have been rare

 JEFFERSON COUNTY, ALABAMA

-still working its way through the court.
+which is still working its way through the court.

-The county, home to Birmingham, Alabama's largest city, is
+Jefferson County, home to Birmingham, Alabama's largest

-saddled with massive sewer-system debt.
-A tentative workout,
+city, is saddled with massive sewer-system debt.

 After the loss last year of a local jobs tax, the county has